NIST AI Risk Management Framework

 Evaluating AI for discriminatory outcomes

 Testing and analysis identifying algorithmic bias, unfair impacts on protected groups, and discriminatory outcomes.
-Mitigation strategies ensure equitable AI systems.
+Mitigation strategies make sure equitable AI systems.

 Transparency & Explainability